National Lost Pet Prevention Month

 Microchipping is also an effective way to keep tabs on your furry friend.
 These tiny devices are implanted using a needle and typically remain inside the pet for life.
 Most people know that they can bring a found animal to a veterinarian, shelter, or rescue organization to scan the pet for a microchip.
 When your pet’s microchip is scanned, it will match up with your contact information in a database.
 If you do have your animal microchipped, make sure to keep your data updated.
 About half of pet owners don’t submit contact information or keep it accurate in the microchip database, rendering the device useless.

 Keeping your animal indoors is one of the best ways to prevent losing your pet.
 Cats can easily jump a 6-foot fence.
 Dogs may not be so agile, but they may try to make their own escape routes.
-If you can keep your eye on your pet while it’s outdoors, you can prevent a lost animal or pet-snatching scenario.
+If you can keep your eye on your pet while they’re outdoors, you can prevent a lost animal or pet-snatching scenario.
 Many people with indoor pets neglect to put collars and ID tags on them.
 This is a mistake.
 If your indoor animal does run out the front door, it might be mistaken for a stray.

 The best thing to do is to start looking for your pet immediately.
 The longer you wait, the lower your chances are of recovering your furry friend.
 Posting signs and letting neighbors know can help everyone stay on the lookout for your little buddy.
-Call local veterinarians and animal shelters.
-They will let you know if a rescuer brings in your animal.

 How You Can Help